XP-NETWORK/new-wiki/docs/Multibridge/overview-and-structure.md

 The changes will happen in the code of the validators, where the IDs will be mapped to the target blockchain names.

-Transferable tokens on XP Network comply with the following standards:
+Transferable tokens on Quigon comply with the following standards:

 * ERC-20
 * ERC-721